 The Role of Your Dental Office

 Our main goal is to help you take good care of your teeth.
-Many offices will file claims with your dental plan as a service to you.
+Our office will file claims with your dental plan as a service to you.
 We will be happy to fill out all insurance forms, but your responsibility is to pay us directly and to get reimbursement from your insurance company.

 Cost-Control Measures Used by Dental Benefit Plans